swisspol/GCDWebServer/README.md

 [![Build Status](https://travis-ci.org/swisspol/GCDWebServer.svg?branch=master)](https://travis-ci.org/swisspol/GCDWebServer)

-GCDWebServer is a modern and lightweight GCD based HTTP 1.1 server designed to be embedded in Mac & iOS apps.
+GCDWebServer is a modern and lightweight GCD based HTTP 1.1 server designed to be embedded in OS X & iOS apps.
 It was written from scratch with the following goals in mind:
 * Easy to use and understand architecture with only 4 core classes: server, connection, request and response (see "Understanding GCDWebServer's Architecture" below)
 * Well designed API for easy integration and customization
 * Entirely built with an event-driven design using [Grand Central Dispatch](http://en.wikipedia.org/wiki/Grand_Central_Dispatch) for maximal performance and concurrency